-Huntington School District’s eight individual buildings swung open their doors on Wednesday morning and welcomed back more than 4,500 students for the 2016/17 school year.
+Classes are back in session in the Huntington School District’s eight individual buildings.
+The opening bell rang early Wednesday morning as principals welcomed more than 4,500 students for the 2017/18 school year.
 Classrooms were buzzing all day as teachers reviewed their policies and procedures and taught their first lessons.

-The new school year will see the Huntington School District continuing to offer an interactive calendar, filled with important dates, event listings and even athletic games.
-The calendar is linked to the district’s website.
+The new school year will see the Huntington School District continuing to offer students and parents an interactive calendar filled with important event listings.
 There’s even a mobile app for the calendar.

 “Recognizing the strengths of our district’s traditions, its history of community support, the diversity of our population and our commitment to educational excellence, the mission of the Huntington Union Free School District is to educate students by effectively teaching an enriched body of knowledge through the active participation of all students, building upon their unique talents and abilities to produce creative, self-assured, responsible citizens who are capable of critical thought and action.”